 Over time the concept of a special music venue evolved – a place the likes of which Newcastle had never seen before.
 The idea was for a sophisticated jazz venue aimed at a late night crowd similar to Ronnie Scott’s Club in London’s West End.
 Like Ronnie Scott’s it would provide first class jazz for a discerning audience with decor and ambience being key factors.
 In daylight hours the venue would be open as a restaurant cum coffee shop serving up good food and espresso coffee for a perceived clientele of students.
 Mike Jeffery and Chuck Ward had some great ideas and both were involved in the planning and creation of the new venue.
 Mike Jeffery was not just a dreamer – he was the type of person to get things done.
 Mike and Chuck’s vision eventually emerged in the form of the Marimba Coffee House in the premises of an empty shop on the south side of High Bridge near its junction with Grey Street.
 The project was financed by a Mr Capstaff in the form of a loan, which also made him a shareholder.

-The Marimba Coffee House opened around October 1959.
+After a lengthy period of refurbishment, the Marimba Coffee House opened its doors.
+The first advertisement for the establishment appeared in the Newcastle Journal on 15th May 1959.
 By day it served Italian food and snacks at prices students could afford.
 However, at night it became something different – a late night club with jazz being served up by some of the best musicians around, well into the early hours of the morning.

 The Marimba was lavishly decorated.
 All the crockery and effects were specially bought in, some displaying the Marimba logo.
 It had bespoke manufactured carpets.
 Local artist and author Scott Dobson, with the help of his students, created a colourful mosiac of a two headed serpent on the walls using broken crockery.